 Who can apply?

-Compensation is only available to relatives who were dependant on the deceased person financially or for some service at the time of their death.
+Compensation is only available to relatives who were dependent on the deceased person financially or for some service at the time of their death.
 Relatives with no financial or service dependency to the individual cannot claim.

 How to apply